and theories for

 not only moving apart, but they are accelerating away from each other to the

 This is the prime evidence for

-the 'Big Bang' theory of the expanding universe from some common point 14
+the an expanding universe from some common point 14

 billion years ago, that galaxies all have a common origin,

 and that point's age is calculated by working back from the equations

 representing the expansion of the universe to the current rate of expansion!

 The theory is, that around 14 billion

 years ago there was some kind of enormous 'Big Bang' explosion resulting in the release

 of huge amounts of energy in some form from a very small space, and, that eventually, after 'cooling